Written by Ruth Weaver

 Connection to place

-Most will have already become familiar with their local wild spaces and will have a good idea of the types of plants that grow in them.
-Whether you live near coastal paths and beaches, woodlands or forests, hedgerows or meadows, it is important to form a connection to the land.
+Whether you live near coastal paths and beaches, woodlands or forests, hedgerows or meadows or urban parks, it is important to form a connection to the land.
 Of course foremost for the purpose of observing the plants that one intends to forage as they change throughout the seasons, the habitats and species that interact with them, but also for understanding the land use so to avoid harvesting contaminated material.

 Observing seasonal changes